How to use the PopUpListView component

 };

-Items in the collection are not required to be simple object literals, like in the example above.
-Instances of a class are allowed too (and encouraged as a best practice).
+Items in the collection are not required to be anonymous structures, like in the example above.
+Class instances are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).

 Add an event listener for Event.CHANGE to perform an action when the user selects a different item.